MFMokbel/Crawlector/README.md

 If the option **log_all_objs** is set to true, then, log all extracted objects metadata to the same cl_mlog CSV file.
 If the option **check_urlhaus** under the **[page]** section is set to true, then, every exrtacted object will be URLHaus scanned.
 Note that this option's options are inherited from the section **[urlhaus]**.

-**Note**: if the domain being crawled redirects to another domain, then, the last redirect to url has to be passed to DOE to work.
+**Note**: if the domain being crawled redirects to another domain, then, the last redirect to URL has to be passed to DOE to work.
 Moreover, the domain has to start with "**_HTTP(S)://_**" for DOE to work.

 # Slack Alert Notification